Omar-Elgammal/Omarelgammal/README.md

 ![Screenshot](Matrix-code.png)

-I work as a ~~Dentist~~ front-end developer with some UI/UX design skills.
+I work as a ~~Dentist~~ Front-end Developer with some UI/UX design skills.
 I´m based in Stuttgart, Germany.

 Since 2021 I've been living and breathing web development and creating modern and user friendly interfaces.
 I've had the chance to immerse myself in different works and projects, aiming to make this world a little better through design & code. ✨😍